gplepage/vegas/doc/source/vegas.rst

      mean and a standard deviation --- but also contain information about the iterations |vegas| used in generating the result.

+   * :class:`vegas.RWAvgArray` --- an array version of |WAvg| used when the integrand is array-valued.

 These are described in detail below.